vegaFlex/vegaFlex/README.md

 ---

 ## About Me
-Data Analyst and Python Engineer building end-to-end analytics platforms and web applications — combining data pipelines, machine learning models, backend APIs, and interactive dashboards to support real business operations and decision-making.
+Data Analyst and Python Engineer building end-to-end analytics platforms, process automation workflows, and web applications — combining data pipelines, machine learning models, backend APIs, and interactive dashboards to support real business operations and decision-making.

 ## How I Work:
-I design systems with clear structure and business purpose — clean data models, efficient SQL queries, reliable APIs, and analytics workflows that remain stable under real usage, not only in demos.
+I design systems with clear structure and business purpose — clean data models, efficient SQL queries, reliable APIs, process automation workflows, and analytics layers that remain stable under real usage, not only in demos.

 I focus on ownership, maintainability, and measurable outcomes: from data ingestion and modeling to deployment and monitoring.

-**Open to roles where I can own features end-to-end, analyze data, and improve real business workflows.**
+**Open to roles where I can own features end-to-end, analyze data, automate business processes, and improve real operational workflows.**

 ## ⭐ Hosted Web Applications